Community Helpers Program

 If you have answered YES to any of these questions, then you are already a NATURAL HELPER.

 How do I become a Community Helper?
 In school settings, students are nominated or selected based on their desire to help others.
-Individuals can also register or choose to participate in adult workshops and presentations.
-To learn more, click on the appropriate button below.
+Youth turn to each other for support.
+The Community Helpers training assists them to become more effective helpers for themselves and others.

 For more information:

-Suicide Prevention Resource Centre thanks Alberta Health Services for their generous support of the Community Helpers program in our region.
+Resource Centre for Suicide Prevention thanks Alberta Health Services for their generous support of the Community Helpers program in our region.